Blog Post

 2) Shakespeare garden

-Shakespeare Garden on Manhattan’s West side is a little known spot with a ton of beauty.
-It’s a quick walk in to the park, it’s not too busy, and it will allow you to have privacy.
+Shakespeare Garden on Manhattan’s West Side is a little-known spot with a ton of beauty.
+It’s a quick walk into the park, it’s not too busy, and it will allow you to have privacy.

 More proposals at the Shakespeare Garden in Central Park | Location here!